Firework fear: helping your pet cope

 Calming solutions

-Depending on the severity of your pet’s anxiety and how they respond to treatments, there are products that can support them.
+If your pet is generally very scared of fireworks, there are products that can help support them.
 Look to Adaptil, an option that releases synthetic pheromones that replicate the ones your dog’s mother would release to calm them.
 Available in several forms, you can choose a collar, a diffuser or a spray.
-Adaptil products won’t act as a sedative, but simply offer gentle, natural reassurance.
+Adaptil products won’t act as a sedative, but simply offer gentle but effective reassurance.

 Feliway offers a similar range of pheromone-based products for cats, helping to take the edge off when they are agitated.
 Choose between a diffuser and a spray, both gentle options that can be used alongside medication since they don’t act as sedatives.

-Don’t be surprised if your pet makes a dash for it when the loud noises start, plan ahead and prepare a den (a hiding place) for them to retreat to.
-This can be anywhere, from a quiet room to under a table, with everything they need to feel safe.
+Don’t be surprised if your pet makes a dash for it when the loud noises start, plan ahead and prepare a pet den – a hiding place for them to retreat to that can be introduced a few days or weeks before the fireworks start.
+This can be anywhere, from a quiet room to under a table, with the items that will help them feel safe, such as a soft blanket, a worn piece of clothing (your smell with give your pet extra comfort) and their favourite toys.
+A bowl of fresh water is also essential.

 Remember to shut your windows and doors, as well as draw the curtains to block out the sound and lights of fireworks.
 Putting the TV or radio on (classical music is a great option) can help muffle unwelcome bangs.

-Don’t punish or shout at your pets if they behave unpredictably when fireworks are let off, this will only add to their anxiety.
+Don’t punish or shout at your pets if they behave unpredictably during fireworks; this will only add to their anxiety.
 Comfort them and try to act normally around them – your pet will look to you for reassurance, so your behaviour is also key.

 A note on wildlife

-With 50% of the UK rural hedgehog population now gone since 2000 alone, our role in keeping these spiky little mammals safe is crucial.
+With up to 75% of the UK rural hedgehog population estimated to have disappeared since 2000, our role in keeping these spiky little mammals safe is crucial.
 Here’s some great advice from The Woodland Trust on helping them thrive.

 Shopping to do?